quantumdot/ThackTech/README.md

 You can also use the `--user` and `--no-deps` options.
 The repository is currently private, so see the owner for gaining access credentials.

 ## Configuration
-Configuration options are set through ini-style files, and can be located in several locations with order precidence.
-In order, the configuration files are read from the following locations (with files read later having higher precidence):
+Configuration options are set through ini-style files, and can be located in several locations with order precedence.
+In order, the configuration files are read from the following locations (with files read later having higher precedence):
 1. `<Package_Install_Location>/conf`
 2. `/etc/thacktech`
 3. `~/.config/thacktech`